 - 3/4 cup walnuts (crushed)

 - Sugar (optional)

-- Carefully transfer grape must to a clean pot without transferring the sediment that settled to the bottom.
+The next day, carefully transfer grape must to a clean pot without any of the sediment that settled to the bottom.

-- When the grape must begins to thicken, dissolve the cornflour (cornstarch) in a little cold water and add to the mixture.
+When the grape must begins to thicken, dissolve the cornstarch in a little cold water and add to the mixture.
 Stir constantly until it thickens to a creamy texture.

 Transfer to individual bowls or a mold or pan and allow to set.

 Sprinkle with crushed walnuts and cinnamon before serving.